Pipedrive vs HubSpot: Which CRM Fits Your Team?

 Starter ($15/month billed annually): Adds basic automation and higher usage limits for small teams.

-Professional ($90/month billed annually): Introduces advanced automation and custom reporting, though it includes a one-time onboarding fee of $1,500.
+Professional ($90/month, billed annually): Introduces advanced automation and custom reporting, with a one-time onboarding fee of $1,500 included.

 Enterprise ($150/month billed annually): Unlocks full feature access, with a one-time onboarding fee of $3,500.